HemantModi11/HemantModi11/README.md

 <br>

-- 👨🏻‍💻 I’m currently learning and practicing **Artificial Intelligence and Machine Learning**
+- 👨🏻‍💻 I’m currently learning and practicing **Web Development and Machine Learning**
 - 📶 Data Science Intern @ Celebal Technologies, Jaipur
 - CodeFury 6.0 Hackathon Runners Up
+- Published a research paper on Toll Collection using ANPR in IJFMR, May edition
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1zh9kn-VD4GeotEWri7IG6ujVbG9mOV05/view?usp=sharing)
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1AOgrtsn1o3K6qYpCkpZqp3VDsR8hptQl/view)

 <br><br>